dsoprea/PySvn/svn/resources/README.md

 Functions currently implemented:

-- list
-- info
+- add
-- log
+- cat
 - checkout
+- cleanup
+- commit
 - export
-- cat
 - diff (with raw and summary support)
+- info
+- list
+- log
+- propdel
+- propget
+- propset
+- remove (i.e. rm, del, delete)
 - status
-- add
-- commit
 - update
-- cleanup
-- remove (i.e. rm, del, delete)

 In addition, there is also an "admin" class (`svn.admin.Admin`) that provides a `create` method with which to create repositories.